MeanderingProgrammer/render-markdown.nvim/README.md

         -- Applies to background of sign text highlight = 'RenderMarkdownSign',
     },
+    -- Mimics Obsidian inline highlights when content is surrounded by double equals -- The equals on both ends are concealed and the inner content is highlighted inline_highlight = {
+        -- Turn on / off inline highlight rendering enabled = true,
+        -- Applies to background of surrounded text highlight = 'RenderMarkdownInlineHighlight',
+    },
     -- Mimic org-indent-mode behavior by indenting everything under a heading based on the -- level of the heading.
 Indenting starts from level 2 headings onward. indent = {